 - Go horse riding through the Rosario Valley to admire spectacular ravines and hilltop views

 - Hike along the 'Huayan Trail'; there are a number of self-guided walks and your hosts will point you in the right direction

-- The estancia organises trips to the house of Pablo Neruda (with prior notice), a Chilean poet famous for his varied style, political manifestos and erotic love poems.
+- Take a trip to the house of Pablo Neruda, a Chilean poet famous for his varied style, political manifestos and erotic love poems.
 He won the Nobel Prize for Literature in 1971 and his house in Isla Negra is now a museum and tribute to his life's works

 - Spend a day in Valparaíso, Chile's main port and a fabulous city set among vertiginous hills.
 Colourful houses dot the hillside and funicular railways crawl up the cobbled streets, offering fantastic views at the top.
 Close by, Viña del Mar is Chile's trendiest beach resort and well worth a visit

 - Splash the cash and take to the skies on a scenic helicopter tour over the rolling vineyards and nearby coast

 - Mountain biking